CodeGreg1/milestone3_greg_goodrem/README.md

 ## Errors and Bugs

+-   The biggest problem I had initially was when I had both postgres and mongodb working at the same time

--   The biggest area of resistance with the project was trying to get the sound to work in the way intended.
+The biggest area of resistance with the project was trying to get the sound to work in the way intended.
 I was able to over come this issue with the use of Howler which allowed me to deploy a better user experience with the sound playing on all devices without delays.
 The problem was initially due to the way Safari among other browsers doesn't allow you to play sounds on a website straight away and requires some sort of interaction with the page first.

 -   A second audio issue was that I was going to have the option of a mute button however the global fields for Howler were not able to be imported on this platform (Gitpod) for building or at least I didn't find a way to resolve it.